camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 the vtable pointers in the new location before re-signing them.
 This design, however, is significantly more complicated than the proposed alternative and is considered overly tailored to ARM64e.

+== Extension for inter-process communication

+Another alternative we considered was to generalize `restart_lifetime` to support reconstituting an object from its value representation across different processes.
+This would involve completely restoring the invisible parts of an object (such as vtable pointers) in a new context based solely on its byte representation.
+However, we concluded that this approach is fraught with difficulty for several reasons.

+First, such a function would be very difficult, if not impossible, for a compiler to optimize into a no-op, as it cannot assume that the source and destination contexts are identical.
+Second, C++ currently lacks a mechanism to formally describe or mandate a "same layout" guarantee for non-standard-layout types across different compiler versions, platforms, or even separate compilations of the same program; future reflection capabilities might provide a path toward establishing such guarantees, but this is beyond the scope of this paper.
+Finally, describing a mandate for a "valid member state" is problematic.
+The language does not provide a standardized way to describe or check class invariants, making it difficult to specify preconditions for a function that must reconstitute an object from a potentially untrusted byte stream without invoking a constructor.

+While a more powerful cross-process variation of `restart_lifetime` could be considered in the future, we wanted this to be a minimalist proposal.
+Our goal is to address the immediate and well-understood use cases of in-process relocation without venturing into the more complex domain of general-purpose serialization.

+== Names

+Another name we considered is `start_lifetime_at` due to its similarty to the `start_lifetime_as` function group.
+The authors do not have strong preferences between `start_lifetime_at` and `restart_lifetime`.

 = Wording